-Music 103A-103B, 105A-105B, 107A-107B, 108, and 12 units of upper division elective courses in music.
+Music 105A-105B, 106A-106B, and 10 units of upper division elective courses in music; and 2 units of upper division work in an allied subject.
 (See statement concerning Applied Music under lower division requirements.)

 Physical Science

 Twenty-four units of upper division work in two or more of the physical sciences, chemistry, geology, and physics, with a minimum of six units in each of two of these sciences.